Quantifying Ocular Surface Changes with Contact Lens Wear: Results

 \section{Results}

-We first present our model results considering constant material parameters for the eye, i.e., a homogeneous eye model, in Section~\ref{sec:const_eye_res}.
-Then, in Section~\ref{sec:var_eye_res}, we show how accounting for a spatially-dependent eye Young's modulus, i.e., a heterogeneous eye model, affects the coupling between the eye and the lens.
+First, we present our model results for constant material parameters for the eye (i.e., for a homogeneous eye model) in Section~\ref{sec:const_eye_res}.
+Then, in Section~\ref{sec:var_eye_res}, we show how a spatially-dependent eye Young's modulus (i.e., a heterogeneous eye model) affects the coupling between the eye and the lens.

-\subsection{Homogeneous Eye Model}
+\subsection{Homogeneous eye model}

-The eye material parameters are set to be $E_{eye} = 0.2$ MPa and $\sigma_{eye} = 0.49$.
-The contact lens is assumed to have a constant thickness $\tau=100$~$\mu$m with material parameters $E_{lens}=0.1$ MPa and $\sigma_{lens} = 0.49$.
-In what follows, unless otherwise stated, the material parameters will be these values.
-We first present our model results on an average-shaped eye (Column~2 of Table~\ref{tab:OcularParameter} in the Supplementary material, Section~\ref{sec:supp_eye}) and an average-shaped contact lens (Column~2 of Table~\ref{tab:lens_geometry} in the Supplementary material, Section~\ref{sec:supp_lens}).
+The eye material parameters were set to be $E_{eye} = 0.2$ MPa and $\sigma_{eye} = 0.49$.
+The contact lens was assumed to have a constant thickness $\tau=100$~$\mu$m with material parameters $E_{lens}=0.1$ MPa and $\sigma_{lens} = 0.49$.
+In what follows, unless otherwise stated, the material parameters have these values.
+First, we present our model results on an average-shaped eye (Column~2 of Table~\ref{tab:OcularParameter} in the Appendix, Section~\ref{sec:supp_eye}) and an average-shaped contact lens (Column~2 of Table~\ref{tab:lens_geometry} in the Appendix, Section~\ref{sec:supp_lens}).